 There isn’t a billion dollar company out there that hasn’t properly designed their value metric, and although you may not aspire to cross the B threshold, it’s important to get right in any business.
 You’re probably not too familiar with this concept though, so let’s walk through what a value metric is and why it’s important before digging deeper on ways you can optimize your pricing strategy to properly align with your value metric.

-In its basic form, your value metric is essentially what and how you’re charging.
+A value metric is the way a company measures the per unit value of their product for sale.
+A value metric example is skis, which are sold as pairs.
+In SaaS, value metrics determine the pricing and subscription terms of a product.
 If you’re Help Scout help desk software, you’re charging for each seat per month.
 If you’re selling MacBook Airs, it’s each MacBook Air one time up front.
 If you’re Wistia, you’re charging for number of videos hosted and the amount of bandwidth those videos take up each month (a dual value metric).

 Pretty simple, right?
 Well, coming up with the right value metric is where things get complicated.
 Looking back at Wistia, imagine if they had three tiers with different types of features (a bare bones one, an enterprise tier, and then something in the middle), but everyone got unlimited bandwidth and videos.
 The problem here would be that someone like us (not a lot of videos) and Disney (lots of videos and lots of views) could potentially be paying the same thing.
 Disney would value the service 100x more than we would and Wistia wouldn’t be able to take advantage of that delta on value.
 Therefore, charging on bandwidth makes sense, because you can tie value directly to the amount of bandwidth.
 Theoretically, the more bandwidth I use, the more interaction I’m getting with customers and prospects, and the more I’m willing and able to pay Wistia for that interaction.